 12. Quick Setting Cement

-The quick setting cement is manufactured by adding a small percentage of aluminium sulphate and then it is finely ground with cement.
+The quick-setting cement is manufactured by adding a small percentage of aluminum sulphate and then it is finely ground with cement.
 And also for quick setting action, a small percentage of gypsum or retarder is added.
-The aluminium sulphate is mainly added to accelerate the setting time fast.
+The aluminum sulfate is mainly added to accelerate the setting time fast.
 Quick setting cement when mixed with water starts to set in five minutes and become hard like a stone in just 30 minutes.